 Step one - Oven and pan prep: Preheat your oven to 200ºF and line a standard baking sheet with parchment paper.
 Spray the paper lightly with non-stick cooking spray.

-Step two - Combine all ingredients: In a medium bowl, mix together the sugar, cinnamon, honey, and coconut oil until everything is fully combined.
+Step two - Combine all ingredients: In a medium bowl, mix together the sugar, cinnamon, honey, and 1 ½ tablespoons of coconut oil until everything is fully combined.
 The mixture should be slightly damp and clumpy.

 Step three - Transfer to baking sheet: Spread the mixture out on the prepared baking sheet and flatten it into a rectangle about ¼" thick.
 I like to do this with a flat spatula, but you can also just use your hands.
 Tip: to prevent sticking, place another sheet of parchment on top of the mixture first!